 Pleasure Boats and Ferries on Lake Geneva, Switzerland

-Sightseeing pleasure cruise boats, lunch and dinner cruises, and passenger ferries sail on Lake Geneva with frequent departures from Genève, Lausanne, Montreux, Evian, Nyon, and smaller towns.
+Sightseeing pleasure cruise boats, lunch and dinner cruises, and passenger ferries sail on Lake Geneva with frequent departures from Genève, Lausanne, Montreux, Evian, Nyon, and smaller towns on Lac Léman.

 La Suisse paddle steam boat on Lake Geneva

-Tourists have been enjoying pleasure cruises on Lake Geneva for well over a century.
+Cruising on Lake Geneva has been popular with tourists for well over a century.
 Many of the day cruise boats on Lac Léman are Belle Époque paddle steamers in a two-class configuration.
-The Montreux (built 1904) is the oldest boat in regular operation while the elegant La Suisse (1910) is the grande dame of the CGN fleet.
+The Montreux (built 1904) is the oldest boat in regular operation, while the elegant La Suisse (1910) is the grande dame of the CGN fleet.

-The Compagnie Générale de Navigation sure le Lac Léman, better known by the acronym CGN, has the monopoly on most boat transportation links on Lake Geneva.
-In Geneva and some other towns cruises on further operators are possible but only CGN boats may drop passengers off at a port other than the original departure point.
+The Compagnie Générale de Navigation sur le Lac Léman (CGN) operates most boat transportation links on Lake Geneva.
+Geneva has more boat cruises, but only CGN boats may drop passengers off at a port other than the original departure point.

 Best Lake Geneva Pleasure Cruises